HollandTS/cnc_anim_addon/README.md

 This addon is created for creating sprites for the game Red Alert 2 and Tiberian Sun, but it might be usefull for other purposes.

-I used chatGPT to create this addon, its not perfect but gets the job done alot faster then manually creating an empty and rotating the animations occordingly.
+I used chatGPT to create this addon.
+Created this to help with unit creating workflow, it gets the job done alot faster then manually creating an empty and rotating the animations occordingly.

 Updated Preview pic:
 ![2025-01-26 12_53_36-_ bison_mech_addontesting  F__tibsun shit_blendah files_bison_mech_addontesting](https://github.com/user-attachments/assets/05d2f616-f572-4aaa-85ec-e9b48319fa14)